bjuncklaus/darknet/README.md

 - Run `python convert.py` from the scripts directory

 ## 3 - Creating train/test sets
-- Create within scripts, process.py from the code by [Nils Tijtgat](https://github.com/timebutt)  as seen on his [guide](https://timebutt.github.io/static/how-to-train-yolov2-to-detect-custom-objects/)
+I have made some changes to the 'process.py' script, written by [Nils Tijtgat](https://github.com/timebutt)  as seen on his [guide](https://timebutt.github.io/static/how-to-train-yolov2-to-detect-custom-objects/).
+This script creates a 'train.txt' file required for training, and a 'test.txt' file.
+I have made some changes to the script to make it easier to use for multiple classes.
+- Download the revised version of [process.py](https://github.com/RiccardoGrin/darknet/blob/master/scripts/process.py)
+- Move 'process.py' to `darknet/scripts`
+- Set the percentage of images to be set as testing images (check NOTE below for none)
-- Update the input directories to point to your images files
+- Update the directory in which to create the train and test files on lines 13, 14
-- Update save directory to what you desire (for example within data directory)
+- Update the image directory on line 17
+- Add all your classes in the array on line 20 (similar to convert.py)
 - Run `python process.py` from the scripts directory

+NOTE: It is not necessary to have a test.txt file, however it might help having separate image sets for training and testing.
+Set 'index_test' to -1 on line 28 to stop the script from populating the test.txt file.

 ## 4 - Preparing configuration files
 - Go into the cfg directory